How to Avoid 3 Types of Heat-Related Illness

 - Dry skin

-What to do: Activity should be discontinued and the athlete should be rehydrated.
-If he is unable to drink water or a sports drink, transport him to a medical facility for intravenous hydration.
-If you are unable to check his core body temperature, he should be taken to a medical facility for hydration and monitoring.
+Your teen should stop playing immediately and drink water or a sports drink.
+If he is unable to drink, he should be transported to a medical facility for intravenous hydration.
+If you are unable to check his core body temperature, you should take him to a medical facility for hydration and monitoring.

-A kid may be at risk of a heat stroke if he displays the following symptoms:
+A growing athlete may be at risk of a heat stroke if he or she displays the following symptoms: